 JBK Landscape provides landscaping services for the District.
 If you have any comments or concerns please do not hesitate to call JBK Landscape at 303-751-0192.

 We need YOUR HELP in monitoring our parks.
 If you see an irrigation leak or other problem, you may also send us an email District Management at firstname.lastname@example.org

 BRICK FENCE REPAIR PROJECT UPDATES!

 The District has contracted with Colorado Landscape Solutions to provide repair work to the brick fence-line along the District’s right-of-ways.
-The repair construction project will run this summer from May through end of August (about 3 months).
+The repair construction project started in May, and is now complete.
+Some minor detailing work will wrap up soon.

-The major component of repair will be the installation of flagstone on the top of the fence to prevent future damages to the brick and mortar.
-The top row of brick may be removed or may be repaired, along with crack repairs and brick replacement, as necessary.
-Minor landscaping improvements will also be performed along the public right-of-way.
+The major component of repair was the installation of flagstone on the top of the fence to prevent future damages to the brick and mortar.
+The top row of brick was removed or repaired, along with crack repairs and brick replacement, as necessary.
+Minor landscaping improvements was also performed along the public right-of-way.

 If you have additional questions regarding this project, please contact: